 |---|---|---|

-Flavour is often the deciding factor for people choosing between these two drinks, particularly for those new to seed-infused waters.
-The difference between them is significant and immediately noticeable.
+Flavor is often the deciding factor when choosing between these two drinks.
+The difference is significant and immediately noticeable from the first sip.

 | Sensory Quality | 🌾 Fennel Water | 🌱 Cumin Water |